quiver-team/torch-quiver/README.md

 ## Why Quiver?

-The primary motivation for this project to make it easy to take a single-GPU/CPU `PyG` or `DGL` script, and efficiently scale it across many GPUs and CPUs in parallel.
+The primary motivation for this project to make it easy to take a single-GPU `PyG` script, and efficiently scale it across many GPUs and CPUs in parallel.
 To achieve this, Quiver provides several features:
 <!--
 If you are a GNN researcher or you are a `PyG`'s or `DGL`'s user and you are suffering from consuming too much time on graph sampling and feature collection when training your GNN models, then here are some reasons to try out Quiver for your GNN model trainning. -->